bamboo82/AsyncPoco/README.markdown

 AsyncPoco is a fork of the popular [PetaPoco](http://www.toptensoftware.com/petapoco) micro-ORM for .NET, with a fully asynchronous API and support for the async/await keywords in C# 5.0 and VB 11.
 It does not supercede PetaPoco; the two can peacefully co-exist in the same project.
 When making the decision to go asynchronous, it's generally best to go "all in", but keeping both around can be helpful while making a gradual transition.

-## My words

-I maintain this for my own use.
-Most coding are optimized with runtime speed in mind when I have enough time.
-However I only use this for MySQL and SQL Server.
-The rest are untested, unmaintained.

 ## Credit where credit is due

 Refer to tmenier:master Credit section.